SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 ## Payment Resource

-The `payment` resource and all general sub-resources can be found in the [core payment resources][core-payment-resources] section.
+This section describes the general sub-resources of the API that are used to generate payment requests.

 ### Create Payment

 To create a Swish payment, you perform an HTTP `POST` against the `/psp/swish/payments` resource.
-Please read the [general information][general-http-info] on how to compose a valid HTTP request before proceeding.

 An example of a payment creation request is provided below.
-Each individual Property of the JSON document is described in the following section.
+Each individual property of the JSON document is described in the following section.
 Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.

 {:.code-header}
 **Request**